 Change is everywhere – in our day to day work, communication with colleagues and customers, the tools we use, and even our physical workplaces.
 Working in a large organization can often mean constant switching from one type of change to the next.
 And whereas some of us may wish for a return to “business as usual,” change has become the new norm, driven by ever-accelerating technological advances, sky-rocketing knowledge availability, and the tide of globalization.
 It would serve us well to adapt to it, and make it work for us.

 As experts in the field of Information Management, Adastra has always thrived on change.
-When we were focused on technology and data-driven change (big data engines, BI implementations, data migration projects, and the like) we knew our solutions were affecting the way our clients operated.
+When we were focused on technology and data-driven change (data warehouse, BI implementations, data migration projects, and the like) we knew our solutions were affecting the way our clients operated.
 That was, and remains the point: to improve decision making and business outcomes.
 Nevertheless, over time, our engagements were causing (or, were an important part of) major shifts across the entire organization.
 By implementing a reporting solution, we were revolutionizing the way a major retailer’s supply management function worked, or transforming the governance structure of a financial services organization.
 Intrigued by the nature of this chain reaction, we investigated, resulting in a new way of understanding how organizations function.
 We call it Integrated Business Process Engineering.

 At its core, the concept is simple.
 We divide the organization into three key functional groups:

 - Operations – all functions (including executional, strategic, and planning) that directly contribute to the production of the organization’s product or service, commonly referred to as “the business.”